Vinayakrevankar/dataviz-project-proposal-1/README.md

 A bar chart where the x-axis is the category (Physics, Chemistry, Medicine, Literature, Peace, Economics) and the y-axis is the number of laureates.

-Interaction ideas: hover to see counts and percentages, filter by decade or gender in future versions.
+Future Interaction ideas: hover to see counts and percentages, filter by decade or gender in future versions.

 This directly answers: “How many Nobel Prizes have been awarded across different categories?”

+---
+Sketch 2: Nobel Prizes Awarded Over Time

+A line chart where the x-axis is time (by decade) and the y-axis is the number of Nobel Prizes awarded.
+Each line represents a prize category.

+Future Interaction ideas:
+Filter by specific category (e.g., Physics only, or Peace only).
+Highlight key historical periods such as the World Wars or the addition of the Economics prize in 1969.

 ---